 you know needs help, view resources.

 Identifying Vicarious Trauma

-- Am I in a position where I feel responsible for someone’s safety or well-being?
+Am I in a position where I feel responsible for someone’s safety or well-being?

 This is tricky to identify because the toll of vicarious trauma is slow and cumulative.
-Our worldview changes over time and in such a way that even if we do feel differently towards our health, life and relationships, it seems OK, if not inevitable.
-Right now, simply ask yourself “have I changed?” and then if so, the next section on the signs of vicarious trauma may be helpful to you as a next step in understanding your experiences.
+Our worldview changes over time.
+Right now, simply ask yourself “have I changed?”
+If so, the next section on the signs of vicarious trauma may be helpful to you as a next step in understanding your experiences.

 Do I work harder than I should for my mental and physical health because the issue feels deeply personal to me?

 When a healer has a personal connection to the issue space, it can be natural to feel more invested in the work.
 If professionals expect to find healing through their work, it can set healers up to re-experience the impact of their own trauma.
 Healers should keep in mind how their personal perspective may affect those they serve, who each have their own unique healing paths.